Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What do I need to know about a breast mass?

 A breast mass is a lump or growth in your breast or underarm.
 A cyst (fluid-filled pocket), an injury, or changes in your breast tissue are the most common causes.
 A breast mass can also be caused by cancer.
 You must follow up as directed to find the cause of your breast mass.

 How is a breast mass evaluated?

 Your healthcare provider will perform a breast exam to feel the mass.
-Tell him when you noticed the breast mass, and if it has changed in size.
-Tell him if you have any other symptoms, such as pain, fever, or nipple discharge.
-He will ask if you have a personal or family history of breast disease or cancer.
-He will also ask if you had an injury, biopsy, or surgery on your breast.
+Tell him or her when you noticed the breast mass, and if it has changed in size.
+Tell him or her if you have any other symptoms, such as pain, fever, or nipple discharge.
+He or she will ask if you have a personal or family history of breast disease or cancer.
+He or she will also ask if you had an injury, biopsy, or surgery on your breast.

 - Aspiration is a procedure used to withdraw fluid or cells from your breast mass to be tested for cancer.

 - A mammogram is an x-ray to examine your breast mass.
 Healthcare providers will also look for other lumps or tissue changes in your breast.